GNDeSouza/ROS-Noetic-and-Gazebo-in-Ubuntu-22.04/README.md

 sudo git checkout set-cxx-version

 #### Now, we compile it from source.
-DO NOT use -j20 as it may overload your CPU
+DO NOT use -j20 as it may overload your CPU and if crashes with 10, reduce it to 5
 cd ~/ros_catkin_ws

 sudo ./src/catkin/bin/catkin_make_isolated -j10 -l10 --install -DCMAKE_BUILD_TYPE=Release --install-space /opt/ros/noetic